ariaassadi/simulating-football-games-into-the-future/Alvis-setup-jupyter.md

 (Next time you only need to do this step)

 From the Alvis Dashboard, start the Jupyter session from "My Interactive Sessions" -> "Jupyter".
 Under Resource, select "V1oo:1".
-Under Runtime, select our newly created bash script "~/portal/jupyter/alvis-jupyter.sh".
+Under Runtime, select your newly created bash script "~/portal/jupyter/alvis-jupyter.sh".

 Start the session and connect to Jupyter.
 In the Jupyter Launcher, select "My Python".